davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 @enduml
 ```

 We've made deep structural changes not just to how stakeholders participate in the process, but to who is engaged and to when and why they're engaged.
+Our ability to make those changes stems from asking about where business value lies, and directly connecting the interfaces of our automated systems to those value points.

-We've _disintermediated_ the delivery process by putting the PM team in control of their own release destiny.
+We've _disintermediated_ the delivery process by putting the PM team in control of their own release destiny, instead of having to translate their product knowledge and goals through a privileged ops team.
 By allowing the team to define the scope of their proposed release as a first-class capability _of the solution that executes that release_, we've eliminated back-and-forth with the ops team, along with its attendant delays, mistakes, and context-switching.
 We've also more deeply engaged the PM team as owners of the full lifecycle of their product.

 This disintermediation forces qualitative changes to how we implement the solution.
 Ops teams tend to absorb the friction of un-ergonomic or slightly misaligned technical interfaces.
 When we onboard stakeholders like the PM team, who have full-time jobs _other than_ operating this system, that no longer flies.
 Our solution _must_ provide an ergonomic, self-service experience that's accessible to stakeholders who are experts on the business process, but not on our solution.
 That's a *product-like* quality, and opens the door wider to sharing this solution with other stakeholders.
+Crucially, it also eliminates ops burden, which creates a stronger business case for the engineering effort.

 The ops team isn't an ops team anymore!
 They're now running engineering on the platform they built to support this process transformation.
 Similarly, the release management team now plays a role more of oversight and goal-setting, without hands-on interaction.
 We've freed those people to focus on strategy and on building enduring value for the business, instead of executing one-off, hands-on processes.

 We start from a position of assuming the process succeeds, so we don't distract stakeholders with notifications that may not contain any actionable information.
 We notify only when we're _not_ meeting success criteria.
 Both leadership and our other stakeholders use dashboards pulled directly form the source of truth to assess long-term trends and metrics.
+Direct access helps build trust in the system, so that leaders don't need to be closely observing unless a proactive alert draws their attention.

 The upshot of all of these changes is that stakeholders across the landscape are enabled to bring their expertise directly to bear.
 We've wiped out most non-productive context switches, replaced proactive checks with reactive, failure-case-only review, and taught our system to meet stakeholders where they are.